lleger/elixir-school/lessons/basics/composition.md

 end
 ```

-If there's a conflict with two aliases or you just wish to alias to a different name entirely, we can use the `:as` option:
+If there's a conflict with two aliases or you wish to alias to a different name entirely, we can use the `:as` option:

 ```elixir
 defmodule Example do